Desiderio Neighborhood Park

 What was once an Army Reserve Center, became through a long and much debated process, affordable housing and a neighborhood park.
 The park and previously the army reserve center is named for Soldier Reginald Benjamin Desiderio, who was killed in the Korean War and was posthumously awarded the medal of honor.
 The reserve center was decommissioned in the Base Realignment and Closure (BRAC) and through a slightly circuitous route the site was transferred to the City of Pasadena and Habitat for Humanity.

 The site was divided into two sections, the park and affordable housing.
 Nine families were chosen for the housing and were involved in the building of their homes.
-For such a small park and one that also has affordable housing, its creation sparked a lot of feelings and debate.
+The homes were designed by au workshop, and are craftsman style bungalows.

 The first point of contention was whether it was practicable to reuse the 1940 era warehouses that were already on the site.
 While the buildings were beautiful, it was deemed not possible and they were demolished.